Take a Look. No, Really, Take a Deep Look!

 But nothing changes the fact that it is a flat thing, not a human body.
 It is a made thing.
 I eliminated the vibrancy of the deep blue silk that the dancer is holding and the lighter blue sky so that they wouldn’t compete for our attention with the shadows on the skin or lose the pink of the toe to more compelling blues.
 The shadows highlight the muscle tone, the skin, the strength of the dancer—and against the less vibrant tones of the background and the silk the relative values (think of value as contrast) define this human form with greater clarity.

 And as to capture there is no way to know whether it is a posed scene or a body in motion other than our perhaps gullible expectations.
-To my studio photographer’s eye the draining of vibrancy from the sky suggest a studio backdrop, something that pleases me as a nod to the subject as one worthy of our reverence.
+To my studio photographer’s eye the draining of vibrancy from the sky suggests a studio backdrop, something that pleases me as a nod to the subject as one worthy of our reverence.

 There is a twist to this immutable dimensional state of two flat images.
 There is a distant source of our willingness to ignore the lack of a third dimension and prize the two-dimensional.
 Consider the creation of cave paintings and what their physical presence could communicate over time.
 Think of the ways that in more recent cultures two dimensional (and three dimensional as well) objects offered more consistency to the legacy communications that people have created for their descendants than did the oral tradition.
 But that is for another discussion of made things and how we view them.